Blue wildebeest: Description

 The blue wildebeest exhibits sexual dimorphism, with males being larger and darker than females.
-The blue wildebeest is typically 170–240 cm in head-and-body length.
-The average height of the species is 115–145 cm.
+The blue wildebeest is typically 1.7-2.4 m in head-and-body length.
+The average height of the species is 1.15-1.45 m.
 Males typically weigh 165 to 290 kg and females weigh 140 to 260 kg.
 A characteristic feature is the long, black tail, which is around 60–100 cm in length.
 All features and markings of this species are bilaterally symmetrical for both sexes.
 The average life span is 20 years in captivity.
 The oldest known captive individual lived for 24.3 years.
 The age that blue wildebeest live to in the wild is debatable.

 Blue wildebeest have one of the most efficient locomotor muscles in terms of energy used for mechanical work and wasted as heat, with 62.6% of energy being converted into movement and the remainder in heat.
 They can travel up to 80 km in 5 days without drinking water, with average temperatures of 38 Celsius in peak times of the day.